tomberget/aks-sandbox/README.md

-# AKS Sandbox
+# Terratest Sandbox

-A sandbox for everything AKS in Azure.
+A sandbox for testing AKS in Azure.
+For now, tests are limited to:

+- Resource group
+  - Name
+- AKS
+  - Cluster Name
+  - Location

 > This project makes use of the [EditorConfig](https://editorconfig.org/) in order to maintain consistency.
 For VS Code, there is an extension you need to install in order for it to work :)